Katagorrii/Katagorrii.github.io/_pages/about.md

   - /about.html
 ---

-“Forensic science is a profession that exists for the future”
+“Forensic medicine is a profession that exists for the future”

 A data-driven personal website
 ======